uoeIDS/IDS_website/content/assessments/project.en.md

 * A `.pdf` or `.html` version of your presentation.
 * Your team peer evaluation.

-As explained above, you _must_ also add the course organiser to your team GitHub repository by the time of the deadline.
+As explained above, you _must_ also add the course GitHub account (username: uoeIDS) to your team GitHub repository by the time of the deadline.

 We expect your GitHub repository to contain the following folders and files: